cerner/fhir.cerner.com/content/authorization.md

   allowable HTTP header.
 The exact value varies between vendors, but is typically in the 4K-8K range.
-If the authorization server detects that it is about to return an access token that would be unusable, it will instead return an error.
+If the authorization server detects that it is about to return an access token that would be unusably large, it will return an error instead.
 Try reducing the number of scopes in your request to the minimum necessary for your application.

 ## References ##